TOMTOBIN1976/ict2assignment/README.md

 ### Views/Pages.

-[ For each view in your app, show a screenshot and caption - only new/modified ones in the case of the Movies Fan app.
-If necessary, use multiple screenshots to cover a view's full capability.
+Views in app, (screenshots - click link) of new/modified views.

 Popular page view: Lists movies from the popular endpoint.
 Filtering on title and genre attributes is supported.